 Our work on sanctions has aimed to better understand the role that sanctions can play as a preventative measure and as part of the early stages of asset recovery.

-EU Sanctions Watch is the first database of persons subject to EU anti-corruption (misappropriation) sanctions.
+Sanctions Watch is an updated version of our original tool – EU Sanctions Watch – and is a database of persons subject to anti-corruption sanctions across the world.
 It documents the people under these sanctions and analyses sanctions as a tool against corruption.

 Sanctioning Kleptocrats is an assessment of EU Misappropriation Sanctions, their utility and their drawbacks.
 It also provides a range of options that could be considered to improve the EU’s response.